dimkasta/F3-UAM/README.md

 ###DB Table Creation

-Table creation is automatic, if you set a configuration variable.
+Table creation is automatic.
+You just have to set a configuration variable.
 I call it fluidmode to keep it in context with existing F3 experience (Cortex).
-Just remember to set it to false to save some processing time.
+Just remember to set it to false after the table is created, to save some processing time.

 ```PHP
 fluidmode=true